Get E-Book

 console.log(`Changed: ${filename}`);

-On Windows, ReadDirectoryChangesW supports a recursive flag natively.
-Similar efficiency.
+On Windows, ReadDirectoryChangesW supports a recursive flag natively, with similar efficiency.

-On Linux, recursive: true was historically ignored - silently, with no warning.
-Recent Node versions (v20.12.0+, backported to v18.20.0+) added support by internally walking the directory tree and setting up individual inotify watches on every subdirectory.
-That's considerably more expensive than macOS or Windows native recursive watching.
+On Linux, recursive: true was historically unsupported.
+Node added recursive Linux support in v19.1 by internally walking the directory tree and setting up individual inotify watches on subdirectories.
+That costs more than macOS or Windows native recursive watching.
 Each subdirectory consumes one of your inotify watch slots, and Node needs to detect newly created subdirectories and add watches for those too.

 The persistent Option and Keeping the Process Alive

-By default, an active watcher keeps the Node process alive.
-The event loop sees a live handle and won't exit.
-Set persistent: false if you want the watcher to be passive - it fires while the process is alive for other reasons, but won't keep it running on its own.
+By default, an active watcher keeps the process alive.
+The event loop sees a live handle and will not exit.
+Set persistent: false if you want the watcher to be passive: it fires while the process is alive for other reasons, but it will not keep the process running on its own.

 fs.watch('./file.txt', { persistent: false }, (event) => {